Jesterhearts/hop-hash/benches/README.md

     small value types, and increases for large value types.
 - Run in Windows safe mode without networking to reduce background noise, pinned to a single CPU core, with realtime priority.
-A script was used to automate re-running benchmarks until the results had a run-to-run variance and total variance in one direction across 3 runs of under 5%.
+A script was used to automate re-running benchmarks until the results had a run-to-run variance under 5% and total variance in one direction across 3 runs of under 5%.

 ### Mixed Workloads